2/22/2024

 speaker

 Okay.
 Thanks for that.
-And then I'd be curious to talk about chassis supply.
+And then, you know, I'd be curious to talk about chassis supply.
 It sounds like when you've got walk-in van work, you've got chassis that you can get to put on it.
 But I'm more curious about vocational and specialty.
-Do you have at this point a much better feel for your allocations and the timing of deliveries to get those chassis?
-Maybe this time versus maybe this time last year or any kind of updates you can give us there, we'd be appreciated.
+Do you have, at this point, a much better feel for your allocations and the timing of deliveries to get those chassis, maybe this time versus maybe this time last year?
+Or any kind of updates you can give us there would be appreciated.

 speaker